apoapsis16/apoapsis16.github.io/voyage.md

 ![Ship firing](images/darkshipfiring_01.PNG)

-### Hand built scale-accurate model of the USS Constitution made for the game.
+### Hand built and fully rigged (no pun intended) 3D model of the USS Constitution made for the game.
 ![USS Constitution](images/constitution_SPrender000.jpeg)